Loss-Based Variational Bayes Prediction: Introduction

-In terms of question \textit{ii)} above, we do not know of any existing results that rigorously compare the theoretical behavior {of }the GVP and the potentially infeasible {exact }Gibbs predictive (built from the potentially inaccessible exact Gibbs posterior).
-Having demonstrated concentration of the Gibbs variational posterior onto the parameter (vector) that defines the `optimal predictive model', where optimality is with respect to a given user-specified scoring rule, {we theoretically demonstrate } that the GVP delivers predictions that are just as accurate as those obtained from\textbf{\ }the Gibbs predictive when measured according to the score used to construct the Gibbs posterior.
-We do this by proving that the GVP `merges' (in the sense of \citealp{blackwell1962merging}) with the optimal predictive,{\ to which the exact Gibbs predictive also\ merges under regularity}.

-In addition, in an artificially simple example in which MCMC sampling of the Gibbs posterior is feasible, we illustrate that approximation of the posterior leads to negligible differences between the out-of-sample results yielded by the GVP and those produced by the {predictive based on MCMC sampling from the exact Gibbs posterior}.
+In an artificially simple `{toy' }example in which MCMC sampling of the exact Gibbs posterior {is feasible, we illustrate that there are negligible }differences between the out-of-sample results yielded by the GVP and those produced by the predictive based on MCMC sampling from the {Gibbs} posterior.
 We establish this result under both correct specification, in which the true data generating process matches the adopted predictive model, and under misspecification of the predictive model.
-The {correspondence} between the `approximate' and `exact' predictions in the correct specification case mimics that documented in \cite {frazier2019approximate}, in which posterior approximations are produced by approximate Bayesian computation (ABC) and for the log score update (only).\ In the misspecified case, `strictly coherent' predictions are produced ( \citealp{martin2020optimal}), whereby a given GVP, constructed\ via the use of a particular scoring rule, is shown to perform best out-of-sample according to that same score when compared with a GVP constructed via some alternative scoring rule; with the numerical values of the average out-of-sample scores closely matching those produced by the exact Gibbs predictive.
-That is, building a Gibbs posterior via a given scoring rule yields superior predictive accuracy in that rule \textit{despite any inaccuracy} in the measurement of posterior uncertainty that is induced by the variational approximation.
+The { correspondence} between the `approximate' and `exact' predictions in the correct specification case mimics that documented in \cite {frazier2019approximate}, in which posterior approximations are produced by approximate Bayesian computation (ABC) and for the log score update (only).\ In the misspecified case, `strictly coherent' predictions are produced ( \citealp{martin2020optimal}), whereby a given GVP, constructed\ via the use of a particular scoring rule, is shown to perform best out-of-sample according to that same score when compared with a GVP constructed via some alternative scoring rule; with the numerical values of the average out-of-sample scores closely matching those produced by the exact Gibbs predictive.
+That is, building a generalized posterior via a given scoring rule yields superior predictive accuracy in that rule \textit{despite any inaccuracy} in the measurement of posterior uncertainty that is induced by the variational approximation.